OT-62 TOPAS: Description

 Like the BTR-50PK, the OT-62 TOPAS has a flat, boat-shaped hull and has a superstructure in the front of the vehicle.
 The hull of the OT-62 TOPAS is made of all-welded rolled steel with the crew compartment at the front, troop compartment in the center and the engine compartment at the rear.
 It can transport up to sixteen fully equipped infantrymen who sit on benches which run across the full width of the troop compartment.
 Their primary way of mounting and dismounting the APC is by climbing over the sides of the hull and going through two rectangular roof hatches.
-However, OT-62 TOPAS has side hatches in the sides of the superstructure, making for a good alternative to the rectangular roof hatches; thus it doesn't have the protection issue of BTR-50 APC in which the passengers didn't have any kind of alternative route in and out.
+However, OT-62 TOPAS has side hatches in the sides of the superstructure, making for a good alternative to the rectangular roof hatches; thus it does not have the protection issue of BTR-50 APC in which the passengers did not have any kind of alternative route in and out.

 The driver sits in the center of the front of the hull and has three vision blocks and periscopes located at the top of the sloping glacis plate.
 During night operations the center periscope is switched for the TVN-28 night vision device, which gives the driver a clear vision up to 60 meters.
-The driver also has a small hatch that opens upwards and, while it can't be used for the driver to leave the vehicle, it can be opened in relatively safe areas for extra vision.
+The driver also has a small hatch that opens upwards and, while it can not be used for the driver to leave the vehicle, it can be opened in relatively safe areas for extra vision.
 When in combat the hatch is closed and the driver can use a vision block for a limited vision.
 Under the driver's seat is an emergency hatch which can be used by all crew members.

 The commander who sits on the left side of the front of the vehicle has three vision blocks, periscopes in a projecting bay, and a cupola with vision block on its basis facing forward.
 It is located on top of projecting bay, opens forward, and can be locked vertically.
 It also has two projecting bays like the BTR-50PU command vehicle instead of the one in BTR-50 APCs.
 However, the bays are different in shape.
 The second projecting bay also has three vision blocks and periscopes.
 On top of the second projecting bay is a cupola which replaces the additional rectangular roof hatch from the BTR-50PK.